theeyeofcthulhu/Acchording/README.md

 Pass `--help` for list of available options.
 If you want to print UTF-8 encoded characters (like Cyrillic ones), you have to pass `-u`.

+You can also provide options in the file header; see `src/file.hpp` for possible options.
+Values in file header are overridden by values passed via command line.

 ```
 $ acchording -p song.txt # Outputs song.pdf
 $ acchording -p --body-font "Ubuntu Mono:Regular" --size 12 song.txt